ajinkyadatalkar1/Agrolly/README.md

 ## How it works <a name="How-it-works"></a>
 ![picture alt](https://github.com/ajinkyadatalkar1/Agrolly/blob/master/Arquitecture.png?raw=true/20x10"Architecture")
-1. the IBM’s **The Weather Company** to display hourly and weekly forecasts based on the location of the user.
+1. App uses IBM’s **The Weather Company** to display hourly and weekly forecasts based on the location of the user.
 2. We collect the weather information for the past 5 years from **NASA** and we generate annual predictions with the help of the IBM Watson studio.
 3. For more information related regression , please read [our article here](https://github.com/ajinkyadatalkar1/Agrolly/blob/master/Draft%20Forecast%20Article%20-%20Partial%20Study..pdf)
 4. We use FAO's guideline for the Risk Mangament caulcualtion for more information see [**guideline here**](http://www.fao.org/3/s2022e/s2022e00.htm#Contents)